Radu Dan

 Database Structure

-In this way we can exemplify the 1:M relationship between users and gathers, where one user can create multiple gathers and M:M Player to Gather, where a gather can have multiple players and a player can play in multiple gathers.
+This schema exemplifies a one-to-many relationship between users and gathers, where a single user can create multiple gathers.
+It also demonstrates a many-to-many relationship between players and gathers, where a gather can have multiple players, and a player can participate in multiple gathers.

-If we look at the iOS app, we will create the following controllers:
+For the iOS app, we’ll create the following controllers:

 UserController

-- POST /api/users — Registers a new user
+• POST /api/users — Create a new user account

 PlayerController

-- POST /api/players — Adds a new player
+• POST /api/players — Register a new player

 GatherController

-- POST /api/gathers — Adds a new gather
+• POST /api/gathers — Create a new gather session

 ├── Sources